iemAnshuman/asquare.blog/pages/chat.md

 title: Let's Chat - Anthony Fu
 display: Let's Chat!
 image: https://antfu.me/og-chat.png
-art: dots
+art: plum
 ---

 > [!IMPORTANT]
 > I am sorry I am currently busy on my personal changes and **NOT available for chat**.
-Feel free to interact with me on [Bluesky](https://bsky.app/profile/antfu.me) instead.
+Feel free to interact with me on [Bluesky](https://bsky.app/profile) instead.
 I will be back soon!
 Thank you for your understanding.

 [中文 Chinese](/chat-zh)